jqueiroz/lojban.io/README.md

 Haskell documentation for the currently deployed version may be found at [https://lojban.io/docs](https://lojban.io/docs).

 You may run this project on any Linux environment (including the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10)) without installing any packages into your system.
-Well, you do need to install either [Nix](#quickstart-using-nix) or [docker](#quickstart-using-docker), depending on how you intend to run it, but that's all; the project runs with libraries and binaries independent of those installed on your system.
+Well, you do need to install either [Nix](#quickstart-using-nix) or [docker](#quickstart-using-docker), depending on how you intend to run it, but that's all; this project runs with libraries and binaries independent of those installed on your system.

 <!-- maybe: "An interesting feature of this project is sentence canonicalization..." (from announcement) -->